Electrical Output Testing Procedure

 - If there is no spark, go ahead and remove the brush holder and examine the carbon brushes for damage, uneven, or excessive wear.
 (Remove the bolt below the red wire.
 Remove the brush support plate and lift the brush assembly up and out of its position.
 The brushes should be between 3/8" and 3/16" and relatively equal in length.
 Regular use of the generator can cause wearing of the brushes; if the brushes are damaged or worn majorly, they will need to be replaced.

 - If the brushes appear to be in good condition, continue to the next test.
 Leave the brush assembly removed for the next test.

 II.
 Rotor Test

-- If the reading is between 47 and 75 ohms, examine the soldering of the rotor wiring to the slip rings.
+- If the reading is not between 45 and 75 ohms, examine the soldering of the rotor wiring to the slip rings.
 Be sure all solders are solid and completely connected.